-Although large flowers like dahlias and sunflowers can be attention hogs in the flower garden, you should make room for the small but mighty scabiosa in your landscape.
+Although large flowers such as dahlias and sunflowers can be attention hogs in the flower garden, you should make room for the small but mighty scabiosa in your landscape.
 Pincushion flowers wave merrily in the breeze, flowers held aloft on wiry stems; they attract legions of butterflies.
 They bloom all season long with very little maintenance required.

 Get to Know Scabiosa Plants

 The family Caprifoliaceae contains the genus Scabiosa, as well as other ornamental flowers like honeysuckle and weigela.
 Scabiosa flowers earned the nickname pincushion flower for the prominent stamens that emerge from the compact, round blooms like pins in a pincushion.
 Scabiosa plants form a low mound of foliage in a rosette shape, with medium green, serrated leaves.
 Healthy plants may produce 20 to 50 blooms, each held individually on thin stems.
 When in bloom, the plants average a foot in height.
 Mature plants are about a foot in diameter and 3 inches tall.

 Although pincushion plants are easy flowers to care for, you must plant them in soil that drains very well.
 They can fool you by blooming happily in clay soil for one season, but wet soils during dormancy will turn your carefree perennial into an annual.
 Raised beds are necessary for gardeners with heavy or boggy soils.
 Place your scabiosa plants in a site that receives full sun for best blooming; some afternoon shade is fine.
 In ideal growing conditions, your scabiosa plants will act as short-lived hardy perennials in zones 5 through 9.
 Pincushion flowers will bloom from spring until frost, but the heaviest bloom occurs in May.
 Keep the flowers deadheaded for the best repeat blooming.